JetBrains/kotlin-web-site/docs/topics/jvm/java-interop.md

 public class Derived extends Base<@Nullable String> {}
 ```

-In the Kotlin code, passing the instance of `Derived` where the `Base<String>` assumed produces the warning.
+In the Kotlin code, passing the instance of `Derived` where the `Base<String>` is assumed produces the warning.

 ```kotlin
 fun takeBaseOfNotNullStrings(x: Base<String>) {}